smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * higher UI values can fix tonemapping in complex UI elements like maps in games (450+ nits values)
 * HDR is about contrast and color space
 #
-* HDR adds a little latency
+* HDR doesn't add latency on proper HDR monitors (if it does its tiny)
 * use Video > Adjust video image settings > RTX video enhancement > super resolution/high dynamic range to enhance content
 * put ICC Profiles in here press <kbd>⊞ Win+R</kbd> type %SystemDrive%Windows/System32/spool/drivers/color
 * find manufactures icc profile they are for SDR or just use windows default